KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 To include the policy `ClusterImageTemplate` in the newly authored supply chain:

-1. Embed the updated `TaskRun` in a `ClusterImageTemplate` by setting the values for environment variables and properties you used when [editing the TaskRun sample to enforce the policy](#task-run-sample):
+1. Create `policy-cluster-image-template.yaml` by embedding the updated `TaskRun` in a `ClusterImageTemplate`.
+   Setting the values for environment variables and properties you used when [editing the TaskRun sample to enforce the policy](#task-run-sample):

     ```yaml